markadamfoster/js-study-cards/cards/thisRules.md

 4. If a function is invoked as a free function invocation (none of the conditions above), `this` is the global object (In a browser this is `window`). _Note: Technically this is the same a rule 3a.
 These functions are methods on the global object._

 5. If multiple rules apply, the rule highest on this list is used.

+6. If using an arrow function, all these rules are ignored and it receives the `this` value of its surrounding scope. (i.e. what's the value of `this` on the line above the arrow function?)